jplag/JPlag/README.md

 ### CLI
 *Note that the [legacy CLI](https://github.com/jplag/jplag/blob/legacy/README.md) is varying slightly.*

 In the new version the language can either be set with the -l parameter or as a subcommand.
+If both a subcommand and the -l option are specified, the subcommand will take priority.
 As a subcommand language specific arguments can be set.
 As of now, there are no such arguments.
 They will be added to this description.
+A list of language specific options can be obtained by requesting the help page of a subcommand (e.g. "jplag java -h").

 ```
 Usage: jplag [OPTIONS] [root-dirs[,root-dirs...]...]
 [COMMAND]